BradPita/Piweb/README.md

     restart: always
     tty: true
 ```
-5.Build and Run: Proceed through the wizard to build the project.
+5. Build and Run: Proceed through the wizard to build the project.
 The initial startup will take a few minutes to download dependencies via npm install.
 Once the container log shows the server is running, access it via `http://<nas-ip>:3000`

 ### Phone / Tablet Access